mrgrain/cdk-esbuild/examples/typescript/lambda/README.md

 - `npm start` serve the website on localhost
 - `npx cdk bootstrap` setup your AWS environment
 - `npx cdk deploy` deploy this stack to your default AWS account/region
-- `npx cdk destroy` destroy this stack to ensure you don't occur any costs
+- `npx cdk destroy` destroy this stack to ensure you don't incur any costs
 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template